Savoury mince pancake bake with cheese sauce. A meal the whole family will enjoy.

 Here’s another handy tip – keep a bag of grated cheese in the freezer.
 It keeps well indefinitely.
 When you need grated cheese just grab a handful.
 I like to mix grated cheddar and mozzarella because I like the stringiness of the melted mozzzarella.

 - Pancake maker, or a shallow frying pan.
-I like the pancake maker below because it has a rim to prevent the batter running off the sides when you swirl it around.
+Some elecric pancake makers have a rim to prevent the batter running off the sides when you swirl it around.

 - Frying pan or a saucepan for the mince.
 This pan will need a lid so you can cover the pan while the mince simmers.